-You'll need a Canvas course site that contains graded assignments and has the new gradebook enabled.
+You'll need a Canvas course site that contains graded assignments.

-The new gradebook gives instructors new capabilities to hide/post (formerly mute/unmute) grades for a course, set a late policy for a course, arrange and filter elements in new ways, and more.
+The New Gradebook in Canvas gives instructors new capabilities to release grades for a course, set a late policy for a course, arrange and filter elements in new ways, and more.
 This change is now active across all of the Penn Canvas instances (except for the Law School, which doesn't use the Gradebook).

-When you are ready to manually release grades to students, go to Grades, click the Options icon next to the Assignment title, and select Post grades:
+When you are ready to release grades and/or comments to students, go to Grades, click the Options icon next to the Assignment title, and select Post grades:

 You'll then see options for which grades to become visible: